DigitalPublishingToolkit/TODManual/md/Manual.md

 - Add a (small) cover image- Add colophon info to the Info box
 - Don’t add a link in the download area
-- Click on Publish, you should finally see you publication in [http://networkcultures.org/publications/](http://networkcultures.org/publications/)
+- Click on Publish, you should finally see you publication: [http://networkcultures.org/publications/](http://networkcultures.org/publications/)